compsocialscience/summer-institute/2022/singapore/apply.md

 ## How To Apply

+To apply, applicants must submit the following documents via email to [sicss.singapore@gmail.com](sicss.singapore@gmail.com) with **SICSS Singapore 2022 Application** as the subject.

+1. a curriculum vitae
-Applicants must submit the following documents: (i) a curriculum vitae, (ii) a statement (maximum three pages) describing both any current research and your interest in computational social science, (iii) one writing sample (no more than 35 pages).
-Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences describing the contributions of each individual author.
-Applicants who are graduate students or postdoctoral researchers must submit two letters of recommendation from faculty advisors.
-Letters of recommendation should be as informative as possible about your standing in your program, general ability, research potential, and (if applicable) special interest in computational social science.
-All applications must include an e-mail and an alternative means of contact (e.g., phone number).
+2. a statement (maximum 500 words) describing both any current research and your interest in computational social science
+3. one writing sample (no more than 35 pages).
+Co-authored work is acceptable for the writing sample, but if you submit co-authored work, we recommend that you include a few sentences in the email body describing the contributions of each individual author.
+4. Applicants who are graduate students or postdoctoral researchers must submit the contact information of one faculty advisor. **Letters of recommendation are not required at this point.**

 **In order to be guaranteed full consideration, all application materials must be submitted by Monday, February 21, 2022.** All application materials must be submitted through email.
 Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by \_\_\_\_\_, and will ask participants to confirm their participation very soon thereafter.
+We will notify applicants solely through e-mail by April 4, 2022, and will ask participants to confirm their participation very soon thereafter.

-Inquiries can be sent to [mukerjee@nus.edu.sg](mailto:mukerjee@nus.edu.sg).
+Inquiries can be sent to [sicss.singapore@gmail.com](sicss.singapore@gmail.com).

 ## Application Frequently Asked Questions